VoltLang/Website/doc/expressions.md

 # Expressions

-This document goes over the specific steps the parser takes semantically parse expressions.
-The snippet below explains some predefined identifiers.
+This document goes over the specific steps the compiler takes semantically process expressions.
+The rest of the document will refer to the following snippet for its examples.

     global int var;
     alias aliasType = int;